Jek (Quba)

 Cek (also, Jek, Dzheg and Dzhek) is a village in the Quba Rayon of Azerbaijan.
 The village forms part of the municipality of Əlik.
-They live, primarily, in the region around Mount Shahdag in Quba Rayon in northeastern Azerbaidzhan.
+They live, primarily, in the region around Mount Shahdagh in Quba Rayon in northeastern Azerbaijan.

 Population

 In 1886 their population was estimated at 7,767.

 In 1926 their population was estimated at 607.
-Although only 607 individuals claimed Dzhek ethnicity, 4,348 listed Dzhek as their native language.
-These were probably Dzheks who listed themselves as Azerbaidzhans speaking Dzhek as their native language.
+Although only 607 individuals claimed Jek ethnicity, 4,348 listed Jek as their native language.
+These were probably Jeks who listed themselves as Azerbaijanis speaking Dzhek as their native language.

+Although the village used to have a large population, it is now almost empty and becoming more deserted each year.